DevEvil99/DevEvil-AI/README.md

 # **DevEvil AI Server - Chat and Image Generation**

-This repository enables you to host a powerful AI backend that supports chat and image generation using **xAI** for conversational AI and **FLUX** for advanced image generation.
+This repository enables you to host a powerful AI backend that supports chat and image generation using **xAI/OpenAI** for conversational AI and **FLUX** for advanced image generation.

 This guide will help you set up, configure, and use the server for your projects.